-Just like any other project we have conventions that we follow during the development.
-All third-party contributors are highly recommended to read and follow the conventions listed below before submitting their patches.
-In general it is also recommended to firstly discuss the issue in Acidanthera Bugtracker before sending the patch to ensure no double work and to avoid your patch being rejected.
+As with any other project, we have conventions that we follow during development.
+All third-party contributors are advised to adhere to the conventions listed below before submitting patches.
+To minimise abortive work and the potential rejection of submissions, third-party contributors should initially raise issues to the Acidanthera Bugtracker for feedback before submitting patches.

 Organisation.
-The codebase is contained in OpenCorePkg repository, which is the primary EDK II package.
+The codebase is contained in the OpenCorePkg repository, which is the primary EDK II package.